lttr/jira-to-timesheeter/README.md

 ### Server

-A server can be started with
+A server can be started (with autoreload)

 ```
-deno run -A --unstable server.js
+make dev
 ```

 Or deploy it to Deno Deploy.